 If you are using the sour milk method combine ½ cup milk and 2 tablespoons white vinegar and set aside.
 You can skip this step if you are using buttermilk.

-In a large bowl combine 2 cups flour, 2 cups white sugar, 1 tsp salt.
+In a large bowl combine 2 cups flour, 2 cups white sugar, 1 teaspoon salt.
 Set aside.

-In a saucepan over medium heat boil 2 sticks of butter, 1 cup water, and 3 tbsp cocoa powder.
+In a saucepan over medium heat boil 2 sticks of butter, 1 cup water, and 3 tablespoon cocoa powder.
 Remove from the heat and stir into the flour/sugar mixture.

 Crack and lightly whisk 2 eggs into a seperate bowl.
 Temper them slightly by adding a little of the warm batter into the eggs.
 Once they are tempered stir them into the batter.

-Add ½ cup buttermilk (or ½ cup sour milk if using that method), 1 tsp baking soda, 1 tsp vanilla.
+Add ½ cup buttermilk (or ½ cup sour milk if using that method), 1 teaspoon baking soda, 1 teaspoon vanilla.
 Stir to combine.

 Pour into your prepared sheet pan.
 Bake for 18-22 minutes until cooked through.